Markdown Architectural Decision Records

 There are debates about what is an architecturally-significant decision and which decisions are not architecturally significant.
 Since we believe that any (important) decision should be captured in a structured way, we offer the MADR template to capture any decision.

 This repository offers a solution to record any decisions.
-It provides files to document any decisions using Markdown and Any Decision Records.
+It provides files to document any decisions using Markdown and Architectural Decision Records.

 Example